Budapest Honvéd

 About Budapest Honvéd

-Budapest Honvéd Football Club (commonly known as Budapest Honvéd or simply Honvéd, is a Hungarian sports club based in Kispest, Budapest, with the colours of red and black.
+Kispest Honvéd Football Club (Hungarian pronunciation: ), commonly known as Kispest Honvéd or simply Honvéd, is a Hungarian sports club based in Kispest, Budapest, with the colours of red and black.
 The club is best known for its football team.
 Honvéd means the Homeland Defence.
 Originally formed as Kispest AC, they became Kispest FC in 1926 before reverting to their original name in 1944.

 The team enjoyed a golden age during the 1950s when it was renamed Budapesti Honvéd SE and became the Hungarian Army team.
 The club's top players from this era, Ferenc Puskás, Sándor Kocsis, József Bozsik, Zoltán Czibor, and Gyula Grosics helped the club win the Hungarian League four times during the 1950s and also formed the nucleus of the legendary Hungary national team popularly known as the Mighty Magyars.